DAC RESIDENCIES

 OPEN CALL FOR PROJECTS

-We are thrilled to offer yet another session of research and creation residencies to both established and emerging choreographers working in all spheres of dance (contemporary dance, ballet, ballet contemporain, street dance etc.).
+We are thrilled to offer yet another session of the INNOVATION (research, creation & mentoring) program to both established and emerging choreographers working in all spheres of dance (contemporary dance, ballet, ballet contemporain, street dance etc.).

 CATEGORY 1